Shane Jett: 2014 U.S. House campaign

-2015 & 2017 At-large Tribal Councilor, Cherokee Nation, campaigns
+2015 & 2017 Cherokee Nation campaigns

-In 2015, Jett ran for the at-large seat of the Council of the Cherokee Nation.
+In 2015, Jett ran for the at-large seat of the Cherokee Nation Tribal Council.
 Jett finished third behind Wanda Hatfield and Betsy Swimmer.
 Hatfield received 1,057 votes, Swimmer 770 votes, and Jett 717 votes.

-After the 2016 Presidential campaign, Jett was appointed by President Donald Trump to the U.S. Treasury CDFI Fund Community Development Advisory Board where he serves as chairman.
+After the 2016 presidential election, Jett was appointed by President Donald Trump to the U.S. Treasury CDFI Fund Community Development Advisory Board where he serves as chairman.
 The appointment was announced on September 15, 2017.

 In 2017, Jett ran again for the At-large Tribal Councilor position of the Council of the Cherokee Nation.
 Jett finished second in the field of seven candidates, losing to Mary Baker Shaw, with Shaw receiving 56.84% of the vote to Jett's 19.55%.

-2020 Oklahoma State Senate District 17 campaign
+Oklahoma Senate

 Jett ran against incumbent State Senator for the 17th State Senate district of Oklahoma, Ron Sharp, a Republican from Shawnee.
 Jett and Sharp were joined in the June 30, 2020 Republican primary by Brandon Baumgarten of Shawnee.
 Jett took first place in the June 30th election with 44% of the vote.
 Baumgarten was eliminated in the primary.
 Jett faced Sharp, who came in second with 33% of the vote, in a runoff election on August 25, 2020.
 Jett defeated Sharp in the runoff and received over 59% of the vote.

 Jett faced Greg Sadler, a printing company employee from Newalla, Oklahoma, in the general election in November 2020.
 Sadler was the nominee of the Libertarian Party of Oklahoma.
 In the November 3, 2020 general election, Jett defeated Sadler with about 75% of the vote, to win the 17th Senate district seat.

-In February 2021, Jett introduced a bill to the Oklahoma Senate to prohibit teaching of Critical race theory in Oklahoma schools.
+In February 2021, Jett introduced a bill to the Oklahoma Senate to prohibit teaching of critical race theory in Oklahoma schools.